caden-miller/rational-testing/README.md

 # Rational Testing

-Test-driven development of a Rational class in Java
+Rational class implementation in Java using test-driven development.